rachelisaac/my-flet-playground/readme.md

 This is a simple demo application built with **Flet**.
-It displays a button on the screen, and every time you click the button, a counter increases and the current count is shown on the screen.
-For example: "Clicked 3 times", "Clicked 4 times", and so on.
+This is a simple and fun number guessing game built with Flet.
+The player tries to guess a secret number between 0 and 100.
+After each guess, the game provides hints whether the secret number is higher or lower.
+The game tracks the number of attempts and celebrates with a congratulatory message when the player guesses correctly.
+Features include:

+Interactive input for guesses

+Hints after each attempt (higher/lower)

+Attempt counter

+Option to start a new game

+Fun emojis for a lively user experience 🎉